Welcome to Little Hearts, Stone Ridge’s co-educational Early Childhood Program (Infants & Toddlers through Kindergarten).

-The Infant and Toddler classes are comprised of our youngest learners, aged three-months through two-years-old.
+The Infants & Toddlers program is comprised of our youngest learners, ages three-months through two-years old.
 The focus of our curriculum for these early years is to meet the developmental needs of the children in our care within a safe and loving community.
 This includes fostering secure attachments by building trusting relationships with each child and by providing an environment that stimulates and encourages the critical areas of the brain that are developing at this time to prepare children for their emerging independence.
 We believe that children learn best through play, hands-on activities and rich interpersonal relationships.
 There are daily opportunities to explore, experiment, interact, imagine, create, and problem solve.
 Activities are designed to promote and support the attainment of developmental milestones with special care and attention given to the individual pace of each child.

 Our Infant class program attempts to closely follow a child’s home schedule.
 Our Toddlers begin to develop class routines, eating, playing and napping at scheduled times.
 An important aspect of our curriculum is the building of strong partnerships with the families of the children in our care.
 We rely on daily communication between parents and teachers to ensure a healthy transition between care at home and at school.

-Director of Early Childhood Program, Infants and Toddlers
+Director of Early Childhood Program, Infants & Toddlers

 Philosophy for Preschool